Critical Expression Injection Vulnerability in n8n (CVE-2025-68613)

 - Disclosure Date: December 19, 2025

-- Exploitability: Requires authentication, but any authenticated user can trigger the attack
+- Exploitability: Requires authentication but can be triggered by any authenticated user

 Missing Context Isolation

-The expression evaluator in n8n lacks proper context isolation, enabling attackers to:
+The expression evaluator lacks proper isolation, enabling attackers to:

 - Access Node.js core modules (e.g.,

-- An authenticated user submits a crafted payload via n8n’s expression evaluator.
+- Payload Submission: An authenticated user submits a malicious expression via n8n’s interface.

 The following payload demonstrates how an attacker could execute system commands (e.g., id to retrieve user information):